'Young Sheldon' Streaming Rights to Move From CBS All Access to HBO Max

 Having just ended its third season, CBS’ “Young Sheldon” is currently averaging a 1.62 rating in the advertiser-coveted adults 18-49 demographic and 11.4 million total viewers, according to the “most current” data from Nielsen, which includes a week’s worth of delayed viewing where available.

+When “Young Sheldon” airs its upcoming fourth season on CBS, authenticated CBS All Access users (meaning those who subscribe through a cable/satellite provider) will still have access to in-season episodes of through that platform, though those who subscriber directly to CBS All Access will not.

-“We now feel like our ‘Big Bang’ offering is complete,” Kevin Reilly, HBO Max’s chief content officer, said in a statement.
+“We now feel like our ‘Big Bang’ offering is complete,” Kevin Reilly, HBO Max’s chief content officer, said in a statement Friday.
 “We are so proud to be the home of this beloved franchise and the place where new and existing fans can learn about young Sheldon Cooper’s roots.”

 Lorre and Molaro added: “In order for Sheldon Cooper to visit his younger self, he would need to manipulate spacetime.
 All you actually need is HBO Max.
 We are so pleased that ‘Young Sheldon’ will once again be reunited with his future self on HBO Max, and we are excited for fans, new and old, to be able to binge both ‘The Big Bang Theory’ and ‘Young Sheldon’ for the first time.”